Battle of the Books - Frequently Asked Questions

 When you bring food to the cafeteria, where should it be left?
 Will there be tables set up in the cafeterias so that you can leave a bag with a name label on it?

-I cannot give you a blanket answer for this.
-Each school is set up differently, so it would depend on which school you are battling at.
-Keep in mind that in some schools, the cafeteria is not right near the gym.
+Each school is set up differently, so it will depend on your assigned school.
+Keep in mind that in some schools the cafeteria is not right next the gym.
 The intermission is only about 15 minutes and going to the bathroom should be a priority.
 There may not be a lot of time for a lot of snacking.
-You want to make sure the students eat before the event.
-Since we will be at 4 locations, there are fewer teams at each location, which means the battle progresses more quickly.
-The entire event should be less than 3 hours, so hopefully, students can survive without a snack.
+Make sure the students eat before the event.
 If they must have one (or it is medically necessary), you will need to leave the snacks in the cafeteria.
 The school system has a very firm policy about no food or drinks (including water) in the gyms.
 There should be tables in the cafeteria set up, but you leave your stuff at your own risk.
 There will not be anyone watching items in the cafeteria.

 Will there be any questions on any epilogue or prologue or introduction?
 Or names of chapters?

 Yes, the epilogue, prologue, introduction and chapter names are all fair game for questions.
 The only exception would be an introduction that is unique to a particular edition of a book.
 If the introduction is part of the story, then it is fair game.

 If the team writes the correct title but is only able to write only partial author correctly (either the first or last name) before time runs out, will this be awarded a point or no points?